-Data I/O amended it's lease agreement for the Redmond, Washington headquarters facility effective February 1, 2011, extending the term to August 2016, lowering the square footage to 32,646 and lowering the rental rate.
-The lease square footage increases to 33,676 effective February 1, 2014.
-The lease base annual rental payments during 2011, 2010 and 2009 were approximately \$326,000, \$587,000 and \$570,000, respectively.
+We amended our lease agreement for the Redmond, Washington headquarters facility effective February 1, 2011, extending the term to August 2016, lowering the square footage to 32,646 and lowering the rental rate.
+The lease square footage increased to 33,676 effective February 1, 2014.
+The lease base annual rental payments during 2013, 2012 and 2011 were approximately \$501,000, \$487,000, and \$326,000, respectively.

-In addition to the Redmond facility, approximately 13,000 square feet is leased at three foreign locations, including our German sales, service and engineering operations located in Munich, Germany, under a five-year lease starting in 2010, a sales, service, operations and engineering office located in Shanghai, China under a two-year lease starting in 2011 and a logistics office located in Hong Kong under a one-year lease starting in 2011.
+In addition to the Redmond facility, approximately 11,000 square feet is leased at two foreign locations, including our German sales, service and engineering operations located in Munich, Germany, under a five-year lease starting in 2010, and a sales, service, operations and engineering office located in Shanghai, China under a one-year lease starting in 2013.